Looking for creative writing lesson plans? I am developing creative writing lesson ideas!

 - Funny or sad events.

 All of this information will be used later as students work on their own writing.
-Many times, my creative writing lessons overlap, especially the more times that I teach the class.
+Many times, my creative writing lessons overlap, especially concerning the feedback from young writers.

-From building creative writing activities and implementing them for a semester, I now realize that students think they will sit and write.
+From building creative writing activities and implementing them, I now realize that students think they will sit and write.
 Ta-da!
 After all, this isn’t academic writing.
 Coaching creative writing students is part of the process.

-That is not the writing process I want them to implement.
-Building a creative project requires thought and mistakes.
+Young writers must accept that a first draft is simply that, a first draft.
+Building a project requires thought and mistakes.
 (Any writing endeavor does, really.)
 Students hear ‘creative writing’ and they think… easy.
-Therefore, a first week lesson plan for creative writing should touch on the writing process.
+Therefore, a first week lesson plan for creative writing should touch on what creativity is.

-Creative Writing Lesson, Days Four and Five: Writing and more writing
+Creative Writing Lesson, Days Four and Five: Creative Nonfiction

 Students need practice writing, and they need to understand that they will not use every word they write.
 Cutting out lines is painful for them!
 Often, a lesson plan for creative writing involves providing time for meaningful writing.

-This is our first large project.
+The narrative writing is our first large project.
 As we continue, students are responsible for smaller projects as well.
-This keeps students writing most days.
+This keeps them writing most days.

 Overall, my students and I work together during the first week of any creative writing class.
-I encourage students to write, and I cheer on their progress.
-My message to students is that their writing has value, and I want to read what they create.
+I encourage them to write, and I cheer on their progress.
+My message to classes is that their writing has value, and an audience exists for their creations.

 And that is my week one!
 The quick recap: